 The retail sector is undergoing a dramatic transformation due to the rapid development of e-commerce.
 However, in many EU countries the regulatory framework was put in place decades ago and has not been adapted to the digital age.
 In the 2015 Single Market Strategy the Commission announced it would look at restrictions in the retail sector and identify best practices for facilitating retail establishment and reducing operational restrictions.
-With this set of best practices, the EU provides guidance for EU countries’ efforts to create a more open, integrated and competitive retail market.
+With this set of best practices, adopted on 19 April 2018, the EU provides guidance for EU countries’ efforts to create a more open, integrated and competitive retail market.

 A series of external analyses contracted by the Commission provided information on retail in EU countries.

-The European Retail Action Plan addresses the key obstacles to the smooth functioning of the EU retail sector.
-Adopted in January 2013, the Plan identifies actions to realise the Single Market in retail, to enhance the sector's performance and to ensure it fully contributes to the Europe 2020 strategy.
+The European retail action plan addresses the key obstacles to the smooth functioning of the EU retail sector.
+Adopted in January 2013, the plan identifies actions to realise the single market in retail, to enhance the sector's performance and to ensure it fully contributes to the Europe 2020 strategy.

-For more information on the European Retail Action Plan:
+For more information on the European retail action plan:

 The Commission set up a High Level Group on Retail Competitiveness to advise it on retail policy.
 The summary reports of the meetings can be accessed on the High Level Group's page.
-In July 2015, the Group published its recommendations.
+In July 2015, the group published its recommendations.